 Instead, it is a book that encourages good deeds during the holiday season.

 Each child who gets the book is recruited as a secret North Pole Ninja—”selected for their ability to perform top-secret missions that are all about helping, giving, caring, and listening.”

-(If you’re looking for good deed cards for all year, we also love these Sneaky Cards.)CHECK CURRENT PRICE
+(If you’re looking for good deed cards for all year, we also love these Sneaky Cards for secret elf ideas.)

 Elf on Shelf Alternatives #6: Star From Afar

-Again, if you’re looking for a Christian or Catholic alternative to Elf on Shelf, this one is great.
+Again, if you’re looking for a Christian or Catholic alternative to Elf On The Shelf, this one is great.

 Star From Afar is a nativity scene that is also an advent calendar that counts down to Christmas.

 The star also becomes a hide-and-seek game as the kids try to find wherever you put it on different days.

 The kit comes with a soft cover book, 15 pieces wooden nativity set, stable animals, and scripture cards.

 Elf on Shelf Alternatives #7: Angel On Assignment